AstarNetwork/astar-docs/docs/EVM/precompiles/index.md

 2. Compile the dAppStaking contract:
 ![](https://i.imgur.com/6Wgg9rf.jpg)

-3. The precompile does not need to be deployed since it is already on the network, but you need to tell Remix where to find it.
+3. The precompile does not need to be deployed since it is already on the network, but you will need to tell Remix where to find it.
 After you connect your EVM wallet to Shiden Network (same applies for Astar Network and for Shibuya Testnet) follow these steps:
-    1. Go to Deploy tab
+    1. Open the Deploy tab
     2. Use injected Web3 environment.
 It should point to Shiden Mainnet with `ChainId 336`
     3. Make sure you have the selected dAppStaking contract
     4. Provide the address of the precompiled contract `0x0000000000000000000000000000000000005001`